-You are also able to purchase your own note checker from our online shop.
 The note checker works by simply inserting the note lengthways until it fits into the checker.

 There are "steps" on the other end of the checker which, when a note is lined up, will indicate the value of that note.
 The steps are ordered to identify £5, £10, £20 and £50.

 Alternatively, you can get a note detector, which is a small device that identifies different notes and lets you know by using a unique vibration for each denomination.
 It will detect the £5, £10, £20 and £50.

 There is also a version to identify Euros for when you're out of the UK.